cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/71/AuthoringPatterns.md

 ### Observations

 QICore defines a variety of profiles for use in accessing observations for a patient.
-Specifically, QICore includes the Vital Signs profiles defined in the base FHIR specification, as well as several additional Vital Signs profiles defined in USCore such as Pediatric BMI.
+Specifically, QICore includes the vital signs profiles defined in USCore such as blood pressure, body height and weight, and bmi, as well as several social determinants observations.

 In general, these profiles do not constrain the value of the `status` element, meaning that retrieves of these profiles will return observations in any status.
 As a modifier element, authors must consider the possible values of the observation status when determining how to filter the results of a retrieve of these profiles.